 Final Thoughts on the National Scenic Trails

 These 11 trails offer a great way to explore different parts of America and can test your skills on the trail like near nothing else.
-If you are new to thru-hiking, I made a very long form thru-hiking 101 post here that I work to continually update to help new hikers start on the right foot.
+If you are new to thru-hiking, I made a very comprehensive thru-hiking 101 post that I work to continually update to help new hikers start on the right foot.

 No matter your reasons for wanting to hike one of these trails, you’re sure to have an unforgettable experience.